Morton NeuromaSymptoms, Doctors, Treatments, Advances & More

 In some cases, surgery is needed to remove the thickened tissue and inflamed nerve.
 This helps relieve pain and improve foot function.
 Numbness after surgery is permanent.

-Fernando Santiago-Ruiz practices in Granada, Spain.
+Fernando Santiago-Ruiz practices practicing medicine in Granada, Spain.
 Mr. Santiago-Ruiz is rated as an Elite expert by MediFind in the treatment of Morton Neuroma.
-His top areas of expertise are Morton Neuroma, Metatarsalgia, Ledderhose Disease, Neuralgia, and Vertebroplasty.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Morton Neuroma, Metatarsalgia, Ledderhose Disease, Neuralgia, and Vertebroplasty.

 Nonsurgical treatment does not always improve symptoms.
 Surgery to remove the thickened tissue is successful in most cases.